-“There are so few neon signs left now that it's become a scarce commodity,” he says.
+“There are so few [vintage] neon signs left now that it's become a scarce commodity,” he says.

-The scarcity of vintage neon signs is a far cry from of 60 years ago, Shore says, when neon signs were a staple of businesses along major thoroughfares and highways around the Valley (as well as in other cities nationwide) during the art form's boom in the 1950s, which coincided with the growth of car culture.
+It's a far cry from 70 years ago, Shore says, when neon signs were a staple of businesses along major thoroughfares and highways around the Valley (as well as in other cities nationwide) during the art form's boom in the 1950s, which coincided with the growth of car culture.

 “Neon really encapsulates a certain era when cars were heavily on the rise, people were traveling faster than ever before, further than they've traveled ever before, and didn't know what was around them,” he says.
 “So you had to have a sign that was bigger, bolder, brighter than your neighbors to attract the attention.”

 Neon’s made a bit of a comeback in recent years.
 Since 2014, a number of Valley businesses have re-embraced the art form and use neon signage, including a slew of spots in Gilbert's Historic Heritage District.
 Over at Uptown Plaza at Camelback Road and Central Avenue, most of the restaurants and shops feature neon.